socketry/async/guides/asynchronous-tasks/readme.md

 end
 ```

 Instead of taking 6 seconds, this program takes 3 seconds in total.
-The main loop executes rapidly creating 3 child tasks, and then each child task sleeps for 1, 2 and 3 seconds respectively before printing "Hello World".
+The main loop executes, rapidly creating 3 child tasks, and then each child task sleeps for 1, 2 and 3 seconds respectively before printing "Hello World".

 ```mermaid
 graph LR